zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 list = Eval.Execute<List<int>>("list.Where(x => x > greaterThan)", new { list, greaterThan });
 ```

 {% include component-try-it.html href='https://dotnetfiddle.net/D5R1Wm' %}

-Did you spot an error in this example?
-The expression should return an `IEnumerable<int>` and not a `List<int>`!
-However, our library is smart enough and makes your life easy by automatically calling the `ToList` method to return the right type.
-That is one of the many advantages of using our library.
+Did you notice something interesting in this example?

+The expression actually returns an `IEnumerable<int>`, not a `List<int>`.
+However, the library automatically handles this for you by calling `ToList()` to match the expected return type.
+That’s one of the many ways the C# Eval Expression library simplifies your code.

 ## Evaluate a C# expression from a string

-If you have taken the time to read and understand the first three sections of this tutorial, the rest should be straightforward.
+If you have read the previous sections, this part should be straightforward.

-Our library adds a syntactic-sugar Execute extension method to extend the string type.
-Passing parameters and return type are similar to what we have previously seen, and the only difference is the code is taken from the string that the method extends.
+Our library adds a convenient `Execute` extension method to the `string` type.
+Passing parameters and specifying a return type works exactly the same as before.
+The only difference is that the expression comes from the string instance.

-In that example, we will set our expression in a string variable and call the `Execute` method that extends it.
+In this example, we store the expression in a string variable and call the `Execute` method directly on it.

 ```csharp
 // @nuget: Z.Expressions.Eval